 The Council's response has been focused on ensuring that the core objectives of reducing the spread of the virus while protecting the most vulnerable members of our community have been achieved.
-In delivering this response much of this activity has been in partnership with other organisations including the NHS, Care providers, Local business and the voluntary and community sector.
+In delivering this response much of this activity has been in partnership with other organisations including the NHS, care providers, local business and the voluntary and community sector.

-The Covid-19 emergency is having a significant financial impact on the Council's financial position both for 2020/21 and the subsequent financial years.
-Given the size and scale of the potential impact on the Council's finances this will remain a key focus for the organisation going forward as without adequate short and medium term financial support from the Government the impact on the Council's ability to deliver services in an ongoing way will be severely compromised.
+The Covid-19 emergency is having a significant impact on the Council's financial position both for 2020-21 and the subsequent financial years.
+Given the size and scale of the potential impact on the Council's finances this will remain a key focus for the organisation going forward.